TheGamingMousse/thegamingmousse.github.io/_posts/2024-11-14-inheritance.md

 ```
 {: file="Main.java"}

-What is wrong with this code?
+Why doesn't this code compile?

 1. The no-args constructor is called for `Super`, but no such constructor exists.
 2. The constructor for `Sub` attempts to access a field in `Super`.